setpriv

 -d, --dump

-Dump current privilege state.
-Can be specified more than once
+Dump the current privilege state.
+This option can be specified more

-to show extra, mostly useless, information.
-Incompatible with
+than once to show extra, mostly useless, information.
+Incompatible

 --groups group...